 Regional customs for this German braided sweet bread.

-Hefezopf is often baked for special occasions like New Year, Easter or Baptisms but nowadays it is often eaten for a yummy breakfast treat.
+Hefezopf is often baked for special occasions like New Year, Easter or baptisms, but nowadays it is often eaten as a tasty breakfast treat.

-The German braided bread often has religious significance.
-When braided with three strands the strands are supposed to represent the holy trinity.
+The German braided bread often has religious significance: the three strands of the braid are supposed to represent the holy trinity.

 In some parts of Austria and Bavaria, a loaf of sweet braided bread is gifted to celebrate “All Souls Day.”
 This custom originates from an old mourning tradition, in which a person would cut off braided hair to express grief. [source: Wikipedia: Allerheiligenstriezel]